 Newfield is a very small borough located in the state of New Jersey.
 With a population of 1,534 people and two constituent neighborhoods, Newfield is the 453rd largest community in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Newfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Newfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newfield are a mix of both white- and blue-collar jobs.
 Overall, Newfield is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Newfield who work in office and administrative support (15.78%), sales jobs (9.64%), and teaching (9.52%).

 Also of interest is that Newfield has more people living here who work in computers and math than 95% of the places in the US.